KazanExpress/bound/README.md

 Can be thought of as a primitive in terms of data-binding.
 Its main responsibility is to manage single-property bindings, hence the name - `Binding` as in "one, single binding".

+It helps to manipulate bindings on the lowest possible level.

 Creation of a `Binding` instance is equivalent to the creation of a new data-binding relationship.
 Each newly added member "subscribes" to notifications about changes in the relationship's value.